 - Once the water is boiling, add 2 tablespoons of sea salt and return to a boil.

 - Add the broccoli florets and cook for 2-3 minutes.

 - Strain and serve.

 Durso likes to toss boiled broccoli into pasta coasted with a lemon cream sauce.

 How to roast broccoli

 - Preheat an oven to 400 degrees.

 - In a separate bowl, toss broccoli florets with a drizzle of olive oil and sea salt or pepper, if desired.

-- Spread the florets onto a foil or parchment paper-lined cookie sheet.
+- Spread the florets onto a cookie sheet lined with aluminum foil or parchment paper.